 A Day in the Life

-Balancing classes, homework and a vibrant social life can be challenging — but the College of Architecture offers amenities and resources to help you succeed on every front.
+Balancing classes, homework and a vibrant social life can be challenging — but the School of Architecture offers amenities and resources to help you succeed on every front.
 From dining options to state-of-the-art fabrication facilities, you’ll have access to spaces designed just for you.
 Beyond Texas A&M University’s wide array of student resources, Aggieland offers a variety of places where creativity, entertainment and innovation shine.

 Spend a day with us

 Imagine spending a day on campus — attend classes, grab a bite to eat, and hit up some of the most popular spots at Texas A&M.